 HONEWORT (Cryptotaenia canadensis)

 Honewort is ranked S1 (critically imperiled) in Manitoba where it reaches the northwest extent of its range.
 It is a plant of rich, moist, but well-drained forests where it prefers dappled sunlight.
-It’s not particularly attractive, tending to blend in with the surrounding vegetation, but the entire plant, from root to seeds, is edible, having a flavour similar to parsley or celery.
+It’s not stand-out attractive, but the entire plant, from root to seeds, is edible, with a flavour that resembles a cross between parsley and celery.
+The cool thing about honewort is that it produces a second flush of new leaves in late summer, giving you a second chance to stock up for the winter (photo on right).
 The leaves look similar to black snakeroot (Sanicula marilandica) and the umbelled flowers loosely resemble those of sweet cicely.
+Readily self-seeds, providing a nice forest ground cover.

 Flower Colour: white